Ukraine's nuclear chief calls for military-free zone at Zaporizhzhia plant | Headlines

 Ukraine's nuclear chief calls for military-free zone at Zaporizhzhia plant

-The head of Ukraine's state nuclear power company Energoatom called on Monday for the Zaporizhzhia nuclear power plant to be made a military-free zone and said there should be a team of peacekeepers present at the site.
+The head of Ukraine's state nuclear power company Energoatom called on Monday for the Zaporizhzhia nuclear power plant to be made a military-free zone, warning of the risk of a Chernobyl-style nuclear disaster after the site was hit by shelling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)